Self-care sounds like a luxury when you are a busy mom.

 2. Get Some Exercise Done

 If you love spending time in nature, maybe you can start waking up before your kids and go for a run.
 You can watch the sunrise, have time to eat your breakfast, and start your day with a clear mind.
-Also, getting some sunlight is a great way to give your mood and vitamin D levels a boost.
+Also, getting some sunlight is a great way to boost your mood and vitamin D levels.

 3. Have Some Me Time, Mama